The Mission Landfill (Minnie’s Pit) is open 8:00 am – 5:00 pm, seven days a week, except for:

 In order to pay the in-area rate*: residents, local businesses, and property owners are required to provide proof of residency and/or origin of the waste materials.

 * Refer to the Rates section on this page.

 Litter cleanup is expensive.
 In an effort to reduce litter along access roads to the Mission landfill, unsecured loads will be surcharged $10 per load.
 Please tie down, tarp, enclose or otherwise secure your loads to avoid the surcharge.
 A secure load is one that is:

 - contained in a covered vehicle, trunk or canopy, or

 - tarped (small and light-weight items, e.g., roofing shingles, gypsum board, Styrofoam™), or

 - tied down (larger items, e.g., lumber & garbage bags)

 It takes only one unsecured load to create a great deal of unsightly litter on access roads to the Mission landfill!

 Find everything you need to know about waste management in Mission.
-Set reminders so you never miss your curbside collection day and get helpful info on sorting recyclables and compostables to help reduce your garbage.
+Set reminders in your Recycle Coach App so you never miss your curbside collection day and get helpful info on sorting recyclables and compostables to help reduce your garbage.